 Rhode Island public schools that employ retirees are also required to send an annual “good faith” letter stating that the district has made a good faith effort to fill any vacant position with a person who is not retired.
 This letter must also be sent to the school district’s union.

 Consulting can be a little complicated.
-We strongly advise that before accepting a consulting opportunity you contact ERSRI at our Contact Us page with questions about your individual situation.
+We strongly advise that before accepting a consulting opportunity you submit a post-retirement inquiry to ERSRI with questions about your individual situation.

 Post retirement employment is governed by R.I General Laws (RIGL 36-10-36, 45-21- 54 and for teachers, RIGL 16-16-24.
 Click the link below to learn more about these laws.